 The Fourth Industrial Revolution – driven by rapid technological change and digitalization – has already had a profound impact on global trade, economic growth and social progress.
 Cross-border e-commerce has generated trillions of dollars in economic activity in recent years and continues to accelerate.
 The ability of data to move across borders underpins new business models, boosting global GDP by 10% in the last decade alone.
-It has enabled the use of blockchain technology for good, such as increasing efficiency and transparency in international trade.
 However, digital trade barriers including outdated regulations, fragmented governance and strict data localization policies could potentially hamper these gains.
-At the same time, policy-makers must balance societal concerns in the digital commercial space while stakeholders need to navigate divergent national responses.